 Donations may be made in Josie’s name to St. Ambrose Church, Washington Avenue, Endicott, NY 13760, or to Mom’s House 770 Harry L. Drive, Johnson City, NY 20019, or to MedStar Good Samaritan Hospital, Center for Successful Aging, 5601 Loch Raven Blvd, RMB 502, Baltimore, MD 21239.

-To plant a tree in memory of Josephine C. (Kos) Orasin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Josephine C. (Kos) Orasin, please visit our floral store.